 The Touristic Info Halkidiki informs: Mount Athos - Monasteries and skites

 On the Holy Mount Athos, there are several monasteries, whose total number by the Typikon of 1783 and since 1924 is also by law set to 20.
-There are a further 12 Skites and various Kellie and hermitages.
+There are further 12 Skites and various Kellie and hermitages.

 Those who have the intention to visit a monastery or even to stay there are well advised to first register by telephone.
 Because sometimes visitors don't fit the monks at certain times not at all, or the beds are already full.

 Below are the monasteries, not alphabetically, but according to the typical list of the monastic republic hierarchical ranking of 1 to 20.
-This has existed since the 16th Century to today unchanged and was confirmed by the Typikon of 1783.
+This has existed since the 16th Century unchanged and was confirmed by the Typikon of 1783.

-Once many hermits or wandering monks, who lived a live of absolute asceticism in secluded huts or even caves, were on Athos.
+Once many hermits or wandering monks, who lived a life of absolute asceticism in secluded huts or even caves, were on Athos.
 Such journeymen are today rather rare, but they existed in a not so small number.